iamkirankumaryadav/ETL/SAP Data Integration Workflow.md

 2. **Transform the data:**
 - Transform the data into the format that is required for the target system.
-- This may involve cleansing the data, agregating the data, or denormalizing the data.
+- This may involve cleansing the data, aggregating the data, or denormalizing the data.

 3. **Load the data into a target system:**
 - Load the data into a target system, such as an SAP BW system or a data warehouse.